Dimension Jump (Red Dwarf episode)

 "Dimension Jump" is the fifth episode of science fiction sit-com Red Dwarf Series IV and the twenty-third episode in the series run.

-It was first broadcast on the British television channel BBC2 on 14 March 1991, written by Rob Grant and Doug Naylor, and directed by Ed Bye.
+It was first broadcast on the British television channel BBC2 on 14 March 1991 and was written by Rob Grant and Doug Naylor, and directed by Ed Bye.

 The episode, featuring the first appearance of Ace Rimmer, was intended to end the series; but Meltdown was rescheduled and broadcast last due to the Gulf War.

 Plot

-In a parallel dimension, Arnold Rimmer works as a test pilot in the Space Corps under the name 'Ace' Rimmer, who is popular, brave and a charming, good-looking person, with the others from Red Dwarf living alternate lives as well – Dave Lister is a Head Technician in the Corps; Cat is human and a priest; Kryten is human and Rimmer's superior; and Holly is human and Kryten's secretary.
-Returning from a mission, Ace is given the task of test-flying a dimension-jumping prototype spacecraft, accepting despite the risk he may never return.
-After saying farewell, he departs and initiates a dimension jump.
-Meanwhile, Lister, Kryten, Cat and Holly attempt to head out fishing on a nearby ocean planet without Rimmer, but are forced to take him along when he discovers this.
-As they are heading out in a Starbug, their ship collides with Ace's and crashes on the ocean planet.
-Ace follows after them to rescue them, and promptly makes friends with Lister, while in contrast Rimmer develops a mutual dislike of him.
+In a parallel dimension, Arnold Rimmer (Chris Barrie) is a test pilot in the Space Corps under the name 'Ace' Rimmer and is a popular, brave and a charming, good-looking person.
+The others from Red Dwarf live alternate lives as well – Dave Lister (Craig Charles) is a Head Technician in the Corps; Cat (Danny John-Jules) is human and a priest; Kryten (Robert Llewellyn) is human and Rimmer's superior; and Holly (Hattie Hayridge) is human and Kryten's secretary.
+Returning from a mission, Ace is given the task of test-flying a dimension-jumping prototype spacecraft on a potentially one-way mission.
+After saying farewell, he departs and initiates the jump.

+Meanwhile, Lister, Kryten, Cat and Holly are forced to take Rimmer along on a fishing trip to a nearby ocean planet.
+As they are heading out, their Starbug collides with Ace's spaceship and crashes on the planet.
+Ace follows after to rescue them, and promptly makes friends with Lister, while in contrast Rimmer develops a mutual dislike of him.

-Upon Starbug being repaired, the group return to Red Dwarf to provide treatment to Ace, after breaking his arm during the accident, who subsequently treats Cat for an injury he received.
-During this time, Lister and Rimmer talk about Ace.
+After Starbug is repaired and the group return to Red Dwarf, Lister and Rimmer talk about Ace.
 While Lister is in awe of him, Rimmer reveals disgust that he embodies all of the "breaks" he never received while growing up, and fails to be convinced to be happy that another version of himself was successful.
 Ace later meets with Lister and reveals that he plans to leave, unable to bear the kind of person he is in this dimension.

-When asked, Lister learns of the point of divergence in Rimmer's life which resulted in him becoming Ace; when he was young, Rimmer was under consideration to be held back a year in school – while Rimmer was able to progress further, Ace was kept back but was humiliated by this, prompting him to change and work harder, effectively creating the "break" in his life.
+Ace tells Lister of the point of divergence in Rimmer's life; when he was young, Rimmer was threatened with being held back a year in school – while Rimmer was able to progress further, Ace was kept back.
+Ace says that the humiliation prompted him to change and work harder, and was the "break" in his life.
 Ace soon bids Lister farewell and proceeds on an impossible search to find a worse off Rimmer in another universe.